 A workplace injury can be devastating.
 Not only could your injuries leave you unable to perform your job in the short term, but you may have doubts about when and if you will ever be able to get back to work.
 Along with an uncertain future, you are likely facing the financial strains of keeping up with your household bills, rent or mortgage, and car payments, while at the same time the costs associated with your injury – doctors, medication, rehabilitation – are mounting.

 Unfortunately, recovering benefits can be an uphill battle.
 Employers sometimes shirk responsibility by insisting that a worker’s injuries are not actually work-related.
 Furthemore, workers’ compensation insurance companies may dispute that the injury is covered or disagree with the amounts being claimed.
 For these reasons, it is imperative that anyone attempting to file a claim or who has already been denied benefits contact an experienced workers' comp lawyer in The Villages as soon as possible.

 The workers’ compensation rules in Florida govern who must carry workers’ compensation insurance, whether someone is covered under the insurance, what types of injuries or illnesses an employee can claim, and how much an injured or sick employee can receive under the program.
-The Villages workers’ comp attorneys at Whittel & Melton understand these rules and can help you apply them to your case so you have the greatest chance of receiving fair compensation for your injury.
+The Villages workers comp lawer handling your case at Whittel & Melton understands these rules and can help you apply them to your case so you have the greatest chance of receiving fair compensation for your injury.

 Requirements for Workers’ Comp in Florida

 The Florida Department of Financial Services and the Office of the Judges of Compensation Claims regulate workers’ compensation, and there are certain requirements that must be met in order for you to receive compensation under Florida’s workers’ compensation laws.